 The OLED Apple Watch

-The iPhone X is not Apple's first product to adopt an OLED display, though.
 In April 2015 Apple launched its first wearable device, the Apple Watch which used a flexible AMOLED display (made by LG Display).
-All Apple Watch products to date continue to use LGD's flexible OLEDs.
+All Apple Watch products to date continue to use flexible AMOLED displays.
 OLED displays are especially suitable for wearable devices - as the displays are thinner and lighter than LCD displays, and are more power efficient (especially if you tweak the UI to suit the special OLED properties).
 According to reports, Apple is developing next-generation MicroLED display technologies for future wearable devices.

 Apple OLED MacBook Pro